Nature Stuff mdavid.com.au

 Two photos of River Red Gums

-The River Red Gums in South Australia are having a rough time, with drought and high temperatures.
-To make things worse, they’re not receiving the occasional floodwaters which once nurtured them.
+The River Red Gums in South Australia have had a rough time, with droughts and high temperatures.
+To make things worse, they’re not receiving the same amounts of floodwaters that once nurtured them.
 So I was happy to find these old photos which I took in about 1995, showing some big River Reds in good health.
 The one on the left is so old that its trunk had divided into three.
 The one on the right was just plain big.

 People need nature more than nature needs people